Skip to main content

 (6) Reimbursement to the vendor for the child abuse examination or treatment is made, per OAC 340:75-13-64.
 The CW specialist, not the medical provider, determines if other resources are available to the child and advises the hospital, physician, or appropriate licensed medical professional regarding procedures for payment, per OAC 340:75-13-64.

-(7) Exceptions to medical examination procedures are approved by the CW supervisor as soon as possible after the child victim is observed.
-The exception is documented in the Summary/Recommendation Section of Form 04KI003E, Report to District Attorney, and good cause is shown for the modification.
+(7) The CW supervisor approves exceptions to medical examination procedures as soon as possible after the child victim is observed.
+The CW specialist documents the exception in the Summary/Recommendation Section of Form 04KI003E, Report to District Attorney, and good cause is shown for the modification.

 15 Professional consultation.